 Offering your child myopia control now can potentially prevent them from being part of that 10% in 2050.

 If your child has myopia or is at risk of developing it, we can help!
 To schedule your child’s myopia consultation, contact Myopia Management Clinic At Professional Vision Care today.

 - A: If one or both parents have myopia, a child is predisposed to becoming nearsighted.
 Other factors that influence myopia include excess screen time, not enough time spent in the sunlight, and being of a certain ethnicity (people of Asian or Pacific Islander descent have the highest risk).

 - A: The 3 main treatments are atropine eye drops, orthokeratology (Ortho-k) contact lenses, and multifocal contact lenses.
 Your optometrist will help you decide which method best suits your child’s eyes and lifestyle.

-Myopia Management Center At Professional Vision Care serves patients from Lewis Center, Westerville, Johnstown, and Northeast Columbus, all throughout Ohio.
+Myopia Management Clinic At Professional Vision Care serves patients from Lewis Center, Westerville, Johnstown, and Northeast Columbus, all throughout Ohio.